gjr80/weewx-aurora/pvoutput/readme.txt

 General support issues may be raised in the Google Groups weewx-user forum (https://groups.google.com/group/weewx-user .
-Specific bugs in the PVOutput Uploader extension code should be the subject of a new issue raised via the PVOutput Uploader extension issues page https://github.com/gjr80/weewx-aurora/issues.
+Specific bugs in the PVOutput Uploader extension code should be the subject of a new issue raised via the PVOutput uploader extension issues page https://github.com/gjr80/weewx-aurora/issues.

 Licensing

-The PVOutput Uploader extension is licensed under the GNU Public License v3 (https://github.com/gjr80/weewx-aurora/blob/master/LICENSE.
+The PVOutput uploader extension is licensed under the GNU Public License v3 (https://github.com/gjr80/weewx-aurora/blob/master/LICENSE.